actlikeadam/ready-code/README.md

 ## JS/TS normalize height container

-Use case: Flexbox with inner flexbox column direction
+Use case: Flexbox with inner flexbox column direction<br>
 Caveat: It does not work for hidden element

 ```